 Not many people give Clouse credit for how he tap-danced around the elephant in the room: the shadiest areas of Bruce’s life when writing the biography about him.
 He doesn’t reference Bob Baker at all (not even a photo), and he even goes out of his way to cite The Way of the Dragon as the first time that Bruce worked with Caucasian martial artists in a film.
 Bearing in mind that Bruce had treated Clouse to a screening of Fist of Fury and would have said something about Baker being his student/friend (if not his drug courier).
 Clouse’s biography was written when the estate ran by Bruce’s widow was in full swing.
 Represented by attorney Adrian Marshall, Linda Lee had already attempted to sue the Chinese film-makers behind Super Dragon in November 1974 because they dared to make a movie about her husband.
 Ironically, Linda never sued Bruce’s mistress for doing the same thing in 1975.
 Betty Ting Pei’s Bruce Lee and I was produced by Shaw Brothers but they hid behind a fake company called B & B Film Co. in case of an impending lawsuit.

 Linda tried to get Super Dragon banned but failed (according to the January 1975 issue of Kung Fu Monthly).
-This is why she set out to do her own biopic.
-In Super Dragon, Linda is made out to be the villain.
-The August 1978 issue of Fighting Stars reported how much money that Linda received after suing the people behind Super Dragon and Golden Sun – both Bruce Li movies are called Dragon Dies Hard in different territories.
+This is why Linda set out to do her own biopic.
+In Super Dragon, she is made out to be the villain.
+The August 1978 issue of Fighting Stars reported how much money that she received after suing the people behind Super Dragon and Golden Sun – both Ho Chung-Tao movies are called Dragon Dies Hard in different territories.
 Linda maintained that her late husband’s defining characteristics were used without permission of the estate.
 A Superior Court judge in Los Angeles had then established that the name, likeness, lifestyle and character traits of Bruce belong to his estate.
 The judge ordered that Allied Artists, Hallmark Productions, Esquire Productions and Winthrop Amusements, Inc. make a $25,000 settlement to the estate.
 Film producer Ng See-Yuen didn’t get sued when he made Bruce Lee: True Story (a.k.a.
 Bruce Lee: The Man, The Myth) but then Linda isn’t made out to be a shrew in that one.
 In the Bruceploitation sub-genre, many film-makers came out with films which had Bruce Lee in the title but weren’t about him, so they never got sued either.

 Bruce had been in three films that had scenes which took place in graveyards: Fist of Fury (1972), The Way of the Dragon (1972) and Enter the Dragon (1973).
 Some people like to blame Bruce’s death on a curse, but he would have died sooner if that was true.
 Director Lo Wei, who Bruce got into severe legal trouble with, claimed that it was bad luck for Bruce to make a movie with death in the title i.e. The Game of Death.
 Again, Bruce would have died in 1972 before the project got put on hold to make way for Enter the Dragon.
 Robert Clouse never revealed if he had seen Super Dragon when writing Bruce Lee: The Biography.
-Reading in between the lines, it seems like Linda spoke “off the record” to Clouse about Bob Baker and, in turn, he followed her instruction “to the letter” by not saying anything about the full extent of Baker’s relationship with the Lee couple.
+Reading in between the lines, it seems like Linda spoke “off the record” to Clouse about Bob Baker and, in turn, he followed her instruction “to the letter” by not saying anything about Baker’s relationship with the Lee couple.
 Perhaps Clouse took it one step further so that people would wonder why Baker doesn’t exist until all is revealed, hence the drug letters that came out last year.
-Presumably, when Linda had read Clouse’s manuscript and realized that he also held to his word about not mentioning the commonly known stories of Bruce getting sick from marijuana leaf and taking hash brownies with Bob Wall (another martial arts actor), she then allowed him to use photos from her collection.
+Presumably, when Linda had read Clouse’s manuscript and realized that he had also held to his word about not mentioning the commonly known stories of Bruce getting sick from marijuana leaf and taking hash brownies with Bob Wall (another martial arts actor), she then allowed him to use photos from her collection.

 One of the most important rules in storytelling is sometimes it’s what you don’t say that speaks volumes.
 Jean Cocteau, French artist of many mediums, believed that you should never state what you can imply.
 Besides Baker, Clouse didn’t say anything in his book about Bruce doing business with George Lazenby in the final week of his life.
 This is because he didn’t believe it.
 Perhaps Clouse asked around and found that the only people who name-dropped Lazenby were Andre Morgan, Raymond Chow and Linda.
 None of the Chinese biopics reference Lazenby.
 Andre and Raymond worked for Golden Harvest, but they have given conflicting stories as to what Bruce’s final day consisted of.
 As a former Bond, Lazenby was a big deal, so Bruce liked to brag when updating friends overseas of his progress and projects.
 For a guy who claimed to have spent time in Bruce’s house during his final days, he doesn’t seem to recall specific details of the home like the electric shock pads for Bruce’s muscles and how almost every door had a key.
 If we can get photos of Bruce with Andre in his office then why not Lazenby in there too?
 If a person can let you into their home, they can let you into their office.